OpenCilk/infrastructure/README.md

 for some function name `__csan_FUNC`.
   - Please report these missing functions to us as bug reports when you encounter them.
+  - [Beta] To work around the issue, add the flag ``-mllvm -cilksan-bc-path=`find /path/to/opencilk/ -name "libcilksan.bc"` `` to your command to compile the Cilk program.
-  - While we prepare a fix for the issue, you can work around the issue by adding the following code to your program, replacing `__csan_FUNC` with the name of the function in the error message:
+  - If the above work around does not work for you, please let us know.
+Meanwhile, you can work around the issue by adding the following code to your program, replacing `__csan_FUNC` with the name of the function in the error message:

 ```cpp
 #ifdef __cilksan__
 #ifdef __cplusplus